-When you play a file from a client audio program, the client program divides the file into buffers and sends each of these to the ASIO Driver.
+When you play a file from a client audio program, the client program divides the file into little chunks (buffers) and sends each of these to the ASIO Driver.
 The ASIO Driver copies the client program's buffers to your Digidesign hardware's own buffers in a double-buffering scheme.
-The Buffer Size control in this dialog allows you to set the size of each of the two buffers the ASIO Driver uses on Digidesign hardware.
-You may select from the following buffer sizes:
+The Buffer Size control in this dialog lets you to set the size of each of the two buffers the ASIO Driver uses on Digidesign hardware.
+You may select from the following buffer sizes (depending on your Digidesign hardware):